How Much Does It Cost to Live in Bali

 There are a few well-equipped gyms across the island, with monthly memberships costing between $35 and $50.
 Yoga is also a popular activity on the island.
 You can bring your mat to the beach to freestyle your own session, or a yoga class will cost around $11.

 If you’re moving to Bali, make sure you’re covered with international health insurance.
 Expatriate Group has been supporting expats living and working across the world for over 25 years, offering comprehensive flexible medical cover for them and their families.
+We also offer cashless health insurance to our corporate customers.
 Get a quote for your international healthcare today.